usc-isi-i2/kgtk/docs/import/import_wordnet.md

 ## Usage
 ```
-usage: kgtk import-wordnet [-h]
+usage: kgtk import-wordnet [-h] [-o OUTPUT_FILE]

 optional arguments:
   -h, --help            show this help message and exit
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        The KGTK output file.
+(May be omitted or '-' for
+                        stdout.)
 ```

 ## Examples

-Importing WordNet can be done as follows (no arguments should be provided, as WordNet is read through the NLTK package):
+Importing WordNet can be done as follows (no inputs should be provided, as WordNet is read through the NLTK package):

 ```
-kgtk import-wordnet
+kgtk import-wordnet -o wordnet.tsv
 ```

 Example output (first and last 10 lines):